You are here

 As an unregulated medium, the Internet differs from the Library’s collection in that it is not organized, cataloged or evaluated by the Library staff.

 The Internet may contain material of a controversial nature.
-Not all sources on the Internet provideinformation that is current, accurate, unobjectionable or complete.
-Some content is obscene and/orharmful to minors.
-The Library does not guarantee protection from controversial material.
-Parentsor guardians of minors must assume responsibility for their children’s use of the Internet throughthe Library’s connection.
+Not all sources on the Internet provide information that is current, accurate, unobjectionable or complete.
+Some content is obscene and/or harmful to minors.
+Although Library computers have filtering software, the Library does not guarantee protection from controversial material.
+Parents or guardians of minors must assume responsibility for their children’s use of the Internet through the Library’s connection.

 Privacy of Patrons Records